S0methingSomething/BitBot/README.md

 -   `REDDIT_PASSWORD`
 -   `REDDIT_USER_AGENT`

-Note: The `bot_actions.yml` workflow uses the default `GITHUB_TOKEN` which is automatically granted permissions.
+Note: The `bot_actions.yml` workflow uses the default `GITHUB_TOKEN` which is automatically granted permissions for most actions.

 ### State Management Setup

-The bot stores its state (e.g., the active Reddit post ID) in the body of a GitHub Issue to avoid stateful commits.
+The bot stores its state in the body of a GitHub Issue.
+To set this up safely and correctly, run the `init-state` command.

-1. Create a new issue in your bot's repository.
-2. In the issue body, create a JSON code block with the initial state:
-    \`\`\`
-    ```json
-    {
-      "activePostId": null,
-      "lastCheckTimestamp": "2024-01-01T00:00:00Z",
-      "currentIntervalSeconds": 300,
-      "lastCommentCount": 0
-    }
+1. Ensure your `GITHUB_TOKEN` or `GH_PAT` is available as an environment variable.
+2. Run the initialization command:
+    ```bash
+    uv run bitbot init-state
     ```
-    \`\`\`
-3. Note the issue number and update `state_issue_number` in `config.yaml`.
+3. This will create a new issue in the `botRepo` defined in `config.yaml`.
+Note the issue number and update `state_issue_number` in your `config.yaml` file.

 ## Usage

 Once the environment is activated, you can run the bot's commands directly:
 ```bash
 # Display help for all commands
 bitbot --help